nadavbra/pwas/README.rst

    3.2.
 Combine the variant effect scores with per-sample genotypes to obtain gene effect scores across the cohort's samples

-4. **Run the association tests**, which consists of:
+4. **Find gene-phenotype associations**, which consists of:

    4.1.
-Run the statistical associations tests (between a selected phenotype to the calculated gene effect scores)
+Run association tests (between a selected phenotype to the calculated gene effect scores)

    4.2.
 Collect the results and perform multiple-hypothesis testing correction